shopware/docs/products/extensions/b2b-suite/guides/core/exception.md

 ## Translatable exception

-To show the customer a translated exception message in the shopware error controller, the exception must implement the `B2BTranslatableException` Interface.
+To show the customer a translated exception message in the Shopware error controller, the exception must implement the `B2BTranslatableException` Interface.

 ```php
 <?php declare(strict_types=1);